 Zoom is a video platform that allows people to have virtual meetings and conferences over video.
 It has convenient and similar features to other video platforms (mute buttons, screen sharing, etc.).
 Zoom has some fun features as well, including break-out rooms, panels, and the ability for chatting and Q & A boxes.
 Many businesses find the recording feature convenient for remote employees who are unable to attend the meeting.

 Kudoboard is a fresh way to make group e-cards.
 Kudobard is easy to use, and easy to add co-workers on to “sign” the card.
 This is perfect for remote teams that aren’t able to as easily get together to sign an actual card.
 Kudoboard also makes it easy to personalize and make the card special for whoever is receiving it.
-There are several ways to use group e-cards in the office, including employee appreciation, celebrating events, shout-outs, and more.
+There are several ways to use group e-cards in the office, including workplace appreciation, celebrating events, shout-outs, and more.
 This kudoboard blog post has more great ideas for using a group e-card and includes a section about team building.

 I think the hardest part of working remotely would be not having visuals during meetings (aside from maybe seeing people’s faces on zoom).
 Mural is an awesome digital workspace that brings the whiteboard online.
 Mural is a place where teams can virtually collaborate, whiteboard style.
 Teams can use it for strategy & planning, design/research analysis, meetings & workshops, and brainstorming.
 This product has tons of reviews from fortune 500 companies, so it must be good!